martinpeck/martinpeck.github.io/_drafts/mediumish.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title:  "Using Jekyll - Tips"
-author: john
+author: martin
 categories: [ Jekyll, tutorial ]
-image: assets/images/3.jpg
 ---
 There are lots of powerful things you can do with the Markdown editor